prewired/prewired.github.io/_pages/privacy.md

 		<td>Legitimate interests &mdash; it is necessary for us to read and store your message so that we can respond in the way that you would expect.</td>
 	</tr>
 	<tr>
-		<td>Registering to work as a mentor for one or more of our events</td>
+		<td>Registering to work as a volunteer for one or more of our events</td>
 		<td>Name, email, areas of expertise, availability, PVG Disclosure status and documentation</td>
 		<td>Consent &mdash;  you have given your active consent. </td>
 	</tr>